 Women's Jobs in the 20th Century

-In 1919 Nancy Astor became the first female British MP and in 1929 Margaret Bondfield became the first female cabinet minister.
+In 1919 Nancy Astor was elected an MP.
+She was the first woman MP to take her seat in the House of Commons.
+In 1929 Margaret Bondfield became the first female cabinet minister.
 In 1979 Margaret Thatcher became the first female Prime Minister of the UK.
-Meanwhile in 1917 Jeannette Rankin became the first woman to serve in Congress (in the House of Representatives).
+Meanwhile in 1916 Jeannette Rankin became the first woman elected to Congress (The House of Representatives).
 Then in 1922 Rebecca Latimer Felton became the first woman US senator.
-Then in 1925 Nellie Tyloe Ross became the first woman governor of a US state (Wyoming).
+Then in 1925 Nellie Tayloe Ross became the first woman governor of a US state (Wyoming).

 More occupations were opened to women in the 20th century.
 In 1910 the first policewoman was appointed in Los Angeles.
-In 1916 the first policewoman (with full powers) was appointed in Britain.
-The 1919 Sex Disqualification Removal Act allowed women to become lawyers, vets and civil servants.
+In Britain the first policewomen went on duty in 1914 and a law of 1919 allowed women to become lawyers, vets and civil servants.
 (The first woman solicitor in Britain was Carrie Morrison in 1922).
 Also in 1922 Irene Barclay became the first British woman chartered surveyor.
-In 1958 Hilda Harding became the first woman bank manager in Britain. in 1976 Mary Langdon became the first woman firefighter in Britain.
+Barbara Mandell became the first woman newsreader on British TV in 1955.
+In 1958 Hilda Harding became the first woman bank manager in Britain.
+In 1976 Mary Langdon became the first woman firefighter in Britain.

-Nevertheless in the early 20th century it was unusual for married women to work (except in wartime).
-However in the 1950s and 1960s it became common for them to do so - at least part-time.
+In the mid 20th century most married women did not work outside the home (except in wartime).
+However in the 1950s and 1960s it became much more common for them to do so - at least part-time.
 New technology in the home made it easier for women to do paid work.
 Before the 20th century housework was so time consuming married women did not have time to work.
 At the same time the economy changed.
 Manufacturing became less important and service industries grew creating more opportunities for women.

 Technological and economic changes made it inevitable that women would be given the same rights as men.
 In the USA in 1963 the Equal Pay Act was passed.
 It compelled employers to pay men and women equal pay for equal work.
 In the UK in 1970 a similar act was passed.
-In 1975 the Sex Discrimination Act was passed in Britain.
-It made it illegal to discriminate against women in employment, education and training.
-In 1984 a new law in Britain stated that equal pay must be given for work of equal value.
+In 1975 an new law in Britain made it illegal to discriminate against women in employment, education and training.
+In 1984 another British law stated that equal pay must be given for work of equal value.